salvaguarda-labxp-team/app-react-native/readme.md

   ```
   This pipeline targets branches `main` and `development` and runs on their pull-requests automatically.
 It either enables or locks pull requests merging based on tests results.
 * `CI`:
   Extends the `Unit Tests` pipeline by running tests with `jest` and, when tests run ok, merges the current branch with `main`.
-Currently, it only runs o `development` branch pushes.
+Currently, it only runs on `development` branch pushes.
 It allows for the `main` branch to be continuously kept up with the latest test-passing commits at `development`.
 * `EAS Build (android)`:
   It connects with `EAS`, the API that allows for app deployment with `Expo`.
 This pipeline runs the project's automated tests with `jest`, and when tests run ok, builds the app at `Expo` through the `preview` profile.
-Currently, these build executions generate android APKs only, wich are used for internal distribution.
+Currently, these build executions generate Android APKs only, which are used for internal distribution.
 The following command is the final line in this pipeline.
 Notice that an `EXPO_SECRET` environment variable needs to be set in order to allow this pipeline to execute correctly.
   ```
   eas build --platform android --profile preview --non-interactive
   ```